 This is why we insist on always using coolant, no matter how tempting using a gallon of water may seem at the moment.
 The thing is, not just regular water, but even distilled water cannot prevent the engine from overheating.
 Also, as mentioned before, contrary to the coolant, water cannot protect your engine against mechanical damage.
 So, sooner or later, you’ll end up with a cracked engine, which equals a hefty repairs check.

-Hot Water is Bad News for the Engine
+Hot Water Is Bad News for the Engine

 When the engine is hot, so is the water and hot water tends to expand as it warms up.
 This increased volume will put pressure on the cylinder heads of the engine and put a lot of pressure on them.
 And if you happen to live in a place where the temperature drops below 0 degrees Celsius or below 32 Fahrenheit, the water will turn to ice and will cause severe damage to the engine.